bretuobay/frontend-code-challenge/README.md

 ## Fun parts

-1. Was fun and interesting setting up React/Redux from scratch setting up.
+1. Was fun and interesting setting up React/Redux from scratch.

 ## Main Challenge encountered